 Toyota Charging System Malfunction Warning (Debunked)

-Whenever a warning light comes on the RAV4, it causes great panic in most drivers.
+Whenever a warning light pops up on the instrument cluster of the RAV4, it causes great panic in most drivers.
 The same can be said about the Toyota “Charging System Malfunction” warning that some people see occasionally.

 toyota charging system malfunction